-Heated gloves haven’t been around all that long, but many riders nowadays consider them an absolute essential for riding when the weather’s sub optimal.
+Heated motorbike gloves haven’t been around all that long, but many riders nowadays consider them an absolute essential for riding when the weather’s sub optimal.

-Picking the best heated motorbike gloves for winter can be difficult, though.
+Picking the best heated gloves for winter motorcycling can be difficult, though.
 In this article we’ve tested five pairs to find out which one comes out on top – and show you where you can buy the best battery heated motorbike gloves.

 Our testers have been out in all conditions this winter and covered thousands of miles in each design of glove, so this is a verdict you can rely upon.

 Tested by Mike Armitage for 1 month, 2000 miles

 Power source Bike (or optional battery packs from £59.99)

 Suffer with insomnia?
 Ask me about heated clobber.
 I can bore the hind leg of the most resilient donkey.
 As a year-round rider, I almost exploded with joy after discovering heated gloves about 16 years ago.
 And these are the best yet.
 Old heated gloves seemed better suited to pruning roses but these CE-approved XRLs (there’s a short-cuff XR too) are proper bike kit, with confidence-inspiring armour, secure fastening, waterproof membrane, visor wipe, and a patch of stuff for touchscreens.
 Power is from the bike’s battery: attach the supplied harness, run the thin Y-lead down each arm and connect (or invest in the jacket liner, which has a feed from each sleeve).
 A button on each mitt regulates heat.
 These perhaps aren’t as hot as older Gerbings, but the warmest setting is plenty toasty even when it’s several below freezing.
 Threading wires sounds a faff, but only adds 20 seconds to kitting up.
 Having tested all other brands, Gerbing stand out for reliability, snugness and sense of safety.